Nurgi2512/Bank-Marketing-Predictive-learning/README.md

 ## CUMULATIVE GAINS CURVE
 ![image](https://github.com/Nurgi2512/Bank-Marketing-Predictive-learning/assets/147684817/7fc39342-3af0-4546-8314-91a7a6b91ffa)
-Based on cumulative gains analysis, the model shows good performance as it successfully identifies 70% of customers who will open a deposit account by focusing on the top 20% of the population with the highest probability.
+Based on cumulative gains analysis, the model demonstrates good performance by successfully identifying 70% of customers who are likely to open a deposit account when focused on the top 20% of the population with the highest probability.
+Therefore, out of 10,000 customers, 2,000 customers are prioritized.

 ## LIFT CURVE
 ![image](https://github.com/Nurgi2512/Bank-Marketing-Predictive-learning/assets/147684817/90640e9c-e197-4104-944d-cebac897e67b)